vblanco20-1/vblanco20-1.github.io/_posts/2018-06-11-post-ecs-battle-huge.md

     HashMap< GridCoordinates, Vector< Boid > >;
 ```
 This worked great in the unreal engine version, becouse the unreal engine only writes to the ECS the spaceships (around 1000 on the higher end), and does it sequentially.
 Then the bullets read from it very fast to perform their heat-seeking behavior.
-As in the new simulation I dont have heat seeking missiles, but only spaceships (and 30.000 of them), this did not scale.
-Inserting 30.000 entities into a hash map takes time, and its not very friendly to parallelism.
+As in the new simulation I dont have heat seeking missiles, but only spaceships (and 40.000 of them), this did not scale.
+Inserting 40.000 entities into a hash map takes time, and its not very friendly to parallelism.
 For that reason I looked at alternatives, like using better hashmap implementations than std::unordered_map, but while those were twice faster than unordered_map, it still was not enough.

 Then I turned into the idea of sorting the grid somehow, and using a binary search on it.
 My research got me to morton codes (Z-order curve) wich is a way to map a 2d coordinate into a 1d line, and that way is done in a way that it preserves locality very well.
 I used an implementation of a 3d version of the algorithm for this, wich allowed me to almost fully parallelize the "insertion", and then the reads can be parallel too.

 The current algorithm first reserves an array of the same size as all the boids in the world.
-Then it does a parallel_for over every boid in the world to calculate the morton code of its "grid" and insert the BoidData needed into the array.
+Then it does a parallel_for over every boid in the world to calculate the morton code of its "grid" and insert the BoidData needed into the array (atomically, unsorted).
 Once the array is filled with every entity in the world, I use std::sort(parallel) to do a parallel sort over it.
 Being parallel, sorting such a huge amount of units doesnt really cost that much, and I sort them by their morton code.

 ```cpp
 //parallel sort all entities by morton code